priyanka36/PythonDataStructures/README.md

 -The minimum value of the tree is shown in the module binarytreecopy.py<br /><br />
 -The maximum value of the tree is shown in the module binarytreecopy.py<br /><br />

+## LINKED LIST
+- A linked list solves the various time and space complexities associated with the lists
+- A linked list contains a pointer to the previous as well as the next node
+- A linked list is efficient in solving the memory and the various issues associated with the normal list

 ## INFO
 -This contains various necessary information and practices for coding.<br />